SteelCompendium/data-bestiary-md/Ghost.md

 | Keywords: Area, Magic, Resistance | Type: Villain Action 2          |
 | Distance: 5 burst                 | Target: Each enemy in the burst |

 Effect: A levitated target floats 1 square off the ground when they are first affected, then rises 1 square at the end of each of their turns.
-If a levitated target can’t already fly, they can fly but are slowed and weakened while flying in this way.
+If a levitated target can't already fly, they can fly but are slowed and weakened while flying in this way.

 **Awful Wail (2d10 + 3)**